-As a result, Saint Leo University has developed a test-optional policy that no longer requires undergraduate applicants to submit SAT or ACT scores as part of the admission process.
-Prospective students who choose not to submit standardized test scores for review will receive full consideration for admission—without penalty.
+As a result, Saint Leo University has developed a test-optional policy that does not require undergraduate applicants to submit SAT or ACT scores as part of the admissions process should they decide to apply under the test-optional policy.
+Prospective students who choose not to submit standardized test scores for review will receive full consideration, without penalty, for admission under this policy.

-- AP or Honors, IB courses When assessing grade point average, consideration is given to the strength and frequency of Advanced Placement, Honors, and International Baccalaureate course work in a student’s curriculum.
+When assessing grade point average, consideration is given to the strength and frequency of Advanced Placement, dual enrollment,, and International Baccalaureate course work in a student’s curriculum.